Xunnamius/project-utils/docs/src/type-aliases/AnalyzeProjectStructureOptions.md

 > `optional` **allowUnnamedPackages**: `boolean`

-Allow unnamed packages in this project, which will result in looser and less useful types being returned.
-Setting this to `true` is only useful when analyzing projects that do not adhere to standard symbiote (or NPM/Node) best practices.
+Allow unnamed packages in this project, which will result in looser and less useful types in the returned [ProjectMetadata](ProjectMetadata.md) object.
+Setting this to `true` is only useful when analyzing projects that do not adhere to standard symbiote (or npm/node) best practices.

+When this option is `false`, unnamed sub-root packages will be considered "broken," and an unnamed `rootPackage`/`cwdPackage` will throw an error;
+broken packages will be available under `ProjectMetadata.subRootPackages.broken`.

+When `true`, unnamed packages will be available under `ProjectMetadata.subRootPackages.unnamed` and `rootPackage`/`cwdPackage` can be unnamed.

+Unnamed packages are _never_ included in the [ProjectMetadata.subRootPackages](ProjectMetadata.md#subrootpackages) map itself regardless of this option.

 #### Default